2023–24 NHL season: United States

-National

 This was the third season of the league's seven-year U.S. national broadcast rights deals with the ESPN family of networks and TNT Sports (formerly Warner Bros Discovery Sports during the previous 2022–23 season, and Turner Sports two seasons prior).

 Regular season games were aired exclusively on ESPN on selected Tuesdays, Thursdays, and weekends; and ABC on selected Saturdays between mid-January and mid-April.
 ESPN+ and Hulu exclusively streamed games primarily on Tuesdays, Thursdays, and weekends throughout the season.
 (Note: For commercial customers, most of these ESPN+ exclusive games are available on ESPN+ for Business on DirecTV.)
 During All-Star Weekend, ESPN had the All-Star skills competition while ABC aired the All-Star Game.
 Both Stadium Series games were broadcast by ABC.
 A Presidents' Day doubleheader on February 19 was also scheduled on ESPN this season.
 Under the "NHL Power Play on ESPN+" branding, the streaming service also streamed ABC games, selected ESPN games, as well out-of-market games.
 For the second consecutive season, ESPN collaborated with Disney Channel on a youth-oriented alternate broadcast, using the NHL's player and puck tracking system to render a live animated version of the March 9, 2024, Pittsburgh Penguins–Boston Bruins game, portrayed by characters from the animated series Big City Greens.

 WBD's regular season coverage was primarily on TNT, with games on Wednesday nights throughout the season, the Thanksgiving Showdown on November 24, Winter Classic, and selected Sunday games between late February and April.
 Not all of TNT's regular season games were exclusive broadcasts and were thus subject to blackout in local markets.
 WBD invoked its over-the-top streaming rights for Max, adding live sports telecasts from WBD channels; these broadcasts were available at no additional charge until a later date, after which viewers must subscribe to the Bleacher Report Sports add-on.
 This season's Heritage Classic instead aired on TBS due to TNT's soccer coverage of U.S. women's national soccer team.
 TruTV also began airing simulcasted/alternative broadcasts of selected TNT games, TruTV also televised a youth-oriented alternate broadcast, using the NHL's player and puck tracking system to render a live animated version of the Colorado Avalanche–Vegas Golden Knights game on April 14, 2024, portrayed by WBD characters featured in the MultiVersus video game.

 NHL Network continued to also nationally televise selected regular season games, including Saturday and Sunday afternoon games as part of the NHL Network Showcase series.